 Three Tips In Choosing a Personal Injury Lawyer

 So many choices, so little time.
+Choosing a personal injury lawyer who can meet your specific expectations can be a challenge.
 After being injured in an accident you should hire an experienced personal injury lawyer to help you as quickly as possible.
 At least that is my opinion after representing thousands of clients on their car accident and injury cases over my 20 years in practice.
 The problem is that you have to sort through all of the noise in order to find the right attorney for you.
 You are bombarded by advertisements on TV, the radio, and billboards all day long.
 Your friends and family all want to refer you to “their” lawyer.
 So what should you do?
 Below are three tips that I hope are helpful in picking the right personal injury lawyer for you.

 TIP #1: Small law firm versus a larger personal injury law firm – choose what is right for you